 Food Pantry Donations

-The St. Andrew Food Pantry operates year-round, accepting donations of non-perishable food items to distribute to the local needy.
+The Bobby Staffieri Food Pantry at St. Andrew operates year-round, accepting donations of non-perishable food items to distribute to the local needy.
 The pantry is a small room located on the first floor of the Father John Hughes Building of Saint Andrew School.
 Limited refrigerator and freezer space are available.

 Access through the door on Mason Avenue.
 Contributions to the less fortunate are received on Monday, Tuesday or Wednesday, from 9AM-3PM.
 Please call first, so that you will be met at the door.